Speak your heart out. Don’t let your life choices be determined by other’s opinions. Trying to please people will drain your energy.

 Well, the advice sounds good in theory.
 You completely get rid of approval by others.
-You appreciate your skills.
+You appreciate your skills, talent, and personality.
 You’ve defined what success means for you.
 You create personal goals and knock them out of the park.

-- Your act of being selfish is negatively impacting your customers.
-You know, like tricking people with bogus offers to close more sales.
+- You've a selfish goal of being the 'best annual performer' at work.
+And it's negatively impacting your prospective customers (you know, by tricking them with bogus offers to close more sales).

-Your line of thought: Fuck the repercussions!
-I’ve to meet my professional goals.
+Your line of thought: Fuck ethics and respecting people's financial limitations.
+I’ve to meet my professional goals irrespective of the repercussions.

-Your line of thought: Girls are bitches and they don’t deserve me because I am ENTITLED to be happy and accepted.
+Your line of thought: Women are bitches.
+They don’t deserve me because I am ENTITLED to be happy and accepted.
+Plus, I'm awesome.

 Instead of simply changing your validation source, search and identify the underlying cause.

 For example: If you’re obsessed with what other people post about you on Facebook than you might be suffering from low self-esteem.
 Another earlier study went to the extent of recommending that people with low self-esteem shouldn’t use Facebook.

 Now since I don’t have any tips to let go of your need for external validation, let’s move on to how to prevent yourself from falling from a bias.

 If you plan to get rid of external validation, then don’t let THIS bias creep in...

 If you’ve lived in a culture that relies on approval of your family, then you might find it difficult to wade through life on your own.